jayway/webbstuga-startkit/jasmine/README.md

 # Jasmine

-Using Jasmine only (no other way to view the app) and embeds templates inside the Jasmine index.html.
+Using Jasmine only (there is no other way to view the app) and embeds templates inside the Jasmine index.html.

 Open `test/index.html` in Chrome to run the tests.